 BLOOD MAGIC

 Warlocks who have Velthorian gods as patrons use blood (usually their own) as a focus for their spells.
 For each spell that a warlock casts, they take self inflicted damage equal to the level of the spell cast.
 For example, a 2st level spell would cause 2 points of damage, a 1st level spell cast at 3rd level would cause 3 points of damage, and a cantrip would cause no damage.
 This damage must be paid for with actual hit points (not temporary hit points), nor can it be reduced or redirected.
+Though this magic takes a toll on the caster, it is exceptionally potent.
+Warlocks of the Hungry Gods gain +2 to their spell DC and their spell attack modifier.
+Additionally, they do not create or affect the magnitude of a node.

 Hungry God warlocks draw from unique extended spell lists associated with the specific being they enter into a pact with, as well as receiving abilities at 6th, 10th and 14th levels.